The Three Wise Men really started a trend when they brought gold, myrrh, and frankincense to that manger in Bethlehem all those generations ago.

 An intentional holiday spending pact is the best strategy for avoiding holiday debt

 A number of tactics can help people enjoy the holidays without taking on stressful debt.
 For example, certain budgeting systems set guidelines for giving.
 Mindset hacks (such as the 5 Whys) can also provide clarity on giving and spending.

 However, budgets and hacks can fail, especially under the pressure of Christmas.

 Be direct.
 Tell loved ones you only want them to spend a set amount on you this year – perhaps $25 or $50.
 Likewise, let them know you’re spending a set amount on them.

 It may feel cheap or pushy to do this.
 But most people will welcome the guidance.
 It sets helpful expectations.
 It emphasizes creativity and knowledge of the other person.
 You’ll set a forward example.
 And science shows that making commitments public is one of the most effective ways to make them stick.

-But best of all, making a spending pact is generous in the fullest sense.
 After all, you’re not just staying out of debt, you’re helping your loved ones stay out of debt.
 And that is a profoundly beautiful gift with endless returns.